lucav76/Fibry/README.md

 Pub/Sub can help decoupling components, reducing latency (as tasks can be processed by actors asynchronously) and transparently adding/removing logging and monitoring, even at runtime.
 Applications using WebSockets or Queues might also benefit from Pub/Sub, as their domain is event based.

+Light transactions
+===
+The ActorSystem class has a couple of versions of the method **newLightTransactionalActor()**, which can be used to generate actors, with some limitations, that can provide light transactions.
+These actors have an implementation of **sendMessages()** (plus a couple of new methods, **sendMessageTransaction()** and **sendMessageTransactionReturn()**) that creates light transactions.
+The only guarantee that a light transaction provides is that messages in the transaction are processed one after the other, without any other messages allowed to be executed between them.
+At the moment, these messages need to be sent at the same time, with a single method call.

 Utilities
 ===